CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Additional features

 \section{Additional features}

-Thanks to its modularity, the core features of CepGen can be extended with a set of plugins to ease the end user interaction with external utilitaries and detector simulation algorithms.
+Thanks to its modularity, the core features of CepGen can be extended with a set of plugins to ease the end user interaction with external utilities and detector simulation algorithms.